tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

         IF (X/Y*Z) 100,300,50

-If the result of ``X/Y*Z`` is negative, GOTO statement number 100, if zero GOTO statement number 300, and if positive GOTO statement number 50.
+If the result of ``X/Y*Z`` is negative, go to statement number 100, if zero go to statement number 300, and if positive go to statement number 50.

 This felt very useful at the time, but could quickly lead to `spaghetti code`_.